Bertram Brooker: Career

+Artwork

-Around 1922 to 1924 Brooker began working on a series of non objective paintings inspired by a profoundly mystical experience during a visit to the Presbyterian church in Dwight at the Lake of Bays in Ontario in 1923.
+Around 1922 to 1924 Brooker began working on a series of non-objective paintings inspired by a profoundly mystical experience during a visit to the Presbyterian church in Dwight at the Lake of Bays in Ontario around 1921.
 This mystical experience reinforced his spiritualism and motivated him to attempt to render the mystical in art.
-Brooker began painting in an abstract style, and in 1927 held his first exhibition, organized by his friend Lawren Harris.
-That year his work was on display at the Canadian National Exhibition.
-He was one of the first Canadians to paint in this style, although Kathleen Munn exhibited abstract paintings before Brooker exhibited his.
-Later, he was influenced in his development as an artist by LeMoine FitzGerald.
+Brooker began painting in an abstract style, and in 1927 held his first exhibition, sponsored by his friends Lawren Harris and Arthur Lismer at the Arts and Letters Club in Toronto.
+He was one of the first Canadians to paint in this style, although Kathleen Munn Henrietta Shore and Lowrie Warrener also made abstract paintings in advance of 1927, but these were not presented in solo exhibitions before Brooker.

 Brooker's first set of abstracts, from 1922 to 1924, and later works such as Ascending Forms, c.1929, appear to be inspired by the Vorticist paintings of Wyndham Lewis (1882–1957), David Bomberg (1890–1957), William Roberts (1895–1980), and Helen Saunders (1885–1963).
 The art of this group, particularly that of Lewis, used abstraction in sharp-edged lines to denote movement in a violent, slashing way.
 Brooker's first abstracts are influenced by the English group's use of precisely defined geometrical forms in aggressive contortions and highly saturated hues.
 Although Brooker imitated Vorticist and Futurist forms, he was by no means a proponent of the politics of those movements.

 After meeting Winnipeg-born painter and printmaker, Lionel LeMoine FitzGerald, in 1929, Brooker undertook a major stylistic change, in accordance with his new friend's practice, and began to mingle naturalist and abstract elements in his work.
 Although he sometimes returned to pure abstraction and sometimes ventured into paintings that were essentially representational, much of his work from 1930 until the end of his life was a playful mixture of these two modes.
-The conjoining of two styles became the mark of his work after 1930.
+The conjoining of two styles became characteristic of his work after 1930.

-In 1923 he joined the staff of the J.J.
-Gibbons Advertising Agency.